ministryofjustice/prisoner-content-hub-backend/docroot/modules/custom/prisoner_hub_breadcrumbs/README.md

 # Prisoner hub breadcrumbs

-This module provides custom breadcrumb integration for the Prisoner content hub.
+This module provides Drupal breadcrumb integration for the Prisoner content hub.

+By default, Drupal's breadcrumbs are path based (see Drupal\system\PathBasedBreadcrumbBuilder) and hierarchy based for taxonomy pages (see Drupal\taxonomy\TermBreadcrumbBuilder).

+The TermBreadcrumbBuilder works for our breadcrumbs on categories.
+But for series and content a custom implementation is required.
+This is provided in this module by two new BreadcrumbBuilder services.
+(See https://kporras07.medium.com/creating-breadcrumbs-in-drupal-8-3a5e6d888e5b for more info on creating BreadcrumbBuilder services).

 It does this using two BreadcrumbBuilder services:
 ### NodeBreadcrumbBuilder